 Conditional Formatting is another option in Excel to compare 2 columns of data.
 We can highlight unique or duplicate values found in 2 columns.
 Here is the simplest way to do that;

 Press CTRL key on the keyboard and select data of both columns.
 Click on Conditional Formatting feature from the Styles section at Home tab.
 From Highlight Cells Rules, choose Duplicate Values.
-A duplicate values dialog box appears and you can format cells that contain duplicate or unique values from a drop-down list with available formatting styles list or you can choose to customize style to highlight those cells.
+A duplicate values dialog box appears, and you can format cells that contain duplicate or unique values from a drop-down list with available formatting styles list, or you can choose to customize style to highlight those cells.
 Press OK to confirm that changes.

 The problem you are trying to solve could be more complex, if you are in a rush, or need a real Expert to help you save hours of struggle, click on this link to enter your problem and get connect to a qualified Excel expert in a few seconds.
-You can share your file and an expert will create a solution for you on the spot during an 1:1 live chat session.
+You can share your file, and an expert will create a solution for you on the spot during a 1:1 live chat session.
 The first session is free.